bonitoo-io/docs.influxdata.com/content/client_libraries/certification/influxdb/_index.md

 - The client MUST provide writing data as a batch and also one by one.
 - The client SHOULD also support writing data points to InfluxDB through [UDP](/influxdb/v1.6/supported_protocols/udp).

-Below is a list of write options that MUST be implement in libraries:
+Below is the list of write options that MUST be implement in libraries:

 1. `consistency`